RuneAudio/Docs/docs/index.md

 When the write process has finished, safely unmount the SD card and plug it into your device.

-**Make sure your SD card is not [write protected](http://kb.sandisk.com/app/answers/detail/a_id/1102/~/memory-card-is-write-protected-or-locked) before writing the image to it, and before plugging it into your device.**
+> [WARNING] Make sure your SD card is not [write protected](http://kb.sandisk.com/app/answers/detail/a_id/1102/~/memory-card-is-write-protected-or-locked) before writing the image to it, and before plugging it into your device.

 ### Prepare the device